 The Itämerentorni building was completed in 2000 to serve as the head office of Sitra, the Finnish Innovation Fund.
 The architecture of Itämerentorni has won both domestic and international awards.
 Designed by architect Pekka Helin, the building’s face combines weatherproof, recyclable steel with glass.
 When it was completed in 2000, Kiinteistö Oy Itämerentorni won the Steel Structure of the Year award granted by professionals in the field.

 Through the years, the energy and water consumption and co2 footprint of Itämerentorni has been reduced by as much as tens of percents.
 As a result of the increased efficiency of recycling, waste has been reduced and electricity is produced through renewable energy sources.
 The building is connected to district heating and a cooling system that utilises cold water from the bottom of the sea.
 The building and property management have received the international BREAAM environment certificate with a rating of “Very Good”.

-The electricity consumed by the property has been procured from TuuliMuukko wind park in Lappeenranta, Finland, for the years 2020 and 2021.
+The electricity consumed by the property has been procured from TuuliMuukko wind park in Lappeenranta, Finland.
 A solar power plant has been installed on the roof of the property (lower section) and it covers approximately 5% of the property’s annual electricity consumption.